More about Cloud Automation

 To make you IAC deployment possible both Cloud Volumes ONTAP and Cloud Manager are completely API driven.
 Cloud Volumes ONTAP offers enterprise class data management features in the cloud over NAS and SAN protocols (NFS, SMB /CIFS, and iSCSI) of your choice.
 In addition to providing efficient storage solutions for enterprise applications and databases, it is the go-to solution for other use cases including data migration to cloud, Disaster Recovery (DR), Backup and Archive.

-Cloud Volumes ONTAP and Cloud Manager deployment automation through infrastructure as code helps to address the DevOps challenges faced by organization for deployment and configuration of enterprise cloud storage solution.
-As demonstrated in this blog, Terraform and Ansible go hand in hand to achieve the level of efficiency expected in large scale cloud storage deployment in both Azure and AWS.
+Cloud Volumes ONTAP is highly geared towards automating cloud operations.
+Cloud Volumes ONTAP and Cloud Manager deployment through infrastructure- as- code automation helps to address the DevOps challenges faced by organizations when it comes to configuring enterprise cloud storage solutions.
+As demonstrated in this blog, when implementing infrastructure as code, Ansible and Terraform go hand in hand to achieve the level of efficiency expected in large scale cloud storage deployment in both Azure and AWS.